Nine out of ten people dream of writing a book.

 Imagine for a moment that you had a ghostwriter working in the background . . .

-. . . a writer listening to your stories and insights and then turning those experiences into a compelling manuscript.
+. . . a writer listening to your stories and practical insights and then turning those experiences into a compelling manuscript.

 Your book isn’t just a personal narrative, a dry biography of dates and places, but something far more.
-Its purpose is to connect the dots of this crazy world and all its challenges so others can learn from your successes.
+Its purpose is to connect the dots of this world and all its challenges so others can learn from your successes.
 And failures.
 Readers love failures.

 I think of these as “life lessons” books, and in my world they’re the only stories worth telling.